CounterpartyXCP/Documentation/Introduction/platform_architecture.md

 ##Counterparty GUI

-`counterparty-gui` is a PyQT5 GUI for counterparty-lib. (in [beta](https://github.com/CounterpartyXCP/counterparty-gui/releases/tag/v1.0.0-BETA))
+`counterparty-gui` is a PyQT5 GUI for counterparty-lib (and is currently in [beta](https://github.com/CounterpartyXCP/counterparty-gui/releases/tag/v1.0.0-BETA)).

 ##Counterwallet